Solar + EV Planner

 Sizing the Panels

 Panels come in fixed wattages.
-Multiply your required kW by 1,000 to get watts, then divide by the panel wattage and round up — you can't install a fractional panel, and rounding up gives a small margin for cloudier-than-average years.
+Multiply your required kW by 1,000 to get watts, then divide by the panel wattage and round up.
+You can't install a fractional panel, and rounding up gives a small margin for cloudier-than-average years.

 panels = ceil(kW × 1000 ÷ panel watts)